etkaar/help/POSIXShell.md

 ### 4.0 Quoted Variables

-In the most cases, you want to place double-quotes (`$VAR`) around variables.
+In the most cases, you want to place double-quotes around variables (`"$VAR"`).
 This also applies to command substitution.
-Otherwise not all of the content of the variable – including whitespace – is passed, but the variable gets splitted.
+Otherwise not the whole content of the variable – including whitespace – is passed, because the shell will split it at the whitespace.

 #### Correct